grafana/pyroscope/examples/language-sdk-instrumentation/rust/README.md

 ## Background

-In this example we show a simplified, basic use case of Pyroscope.
-We simulate a "ride share" company which has three endpoints found in `main.rs`:
+This example shows a simplified, basic use case of Pyroscope that uses a "ride share" company which has three endpoints found in `main.rs`:

 - `/bike`    : calls the `order_bike(search_radius)` function to order a bike